Moesif/moesif-laravel-example/readme.md

 - `config/moesif.php` this is the settings for Moesif Middleware with example options.

+- `app/HTTP/Middleware/MoesifConfigClass.php` this is the class based configuration with additional functionality.
+This corresponds to the `configClass` field of the `moesif.php`.
+This is because `config:cache` do not support closure based config fields.
+For this class, You can decide the name and path to put this file depends on how you organize your code.

 If you are going to run this example, please remember to go to `config/moesif.php` and update with application id with your actual application id.

 Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).
 After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps.

 You can always find your Moesif Application Id at any time by logging into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu, and then clicking _Installation_.

 ## How to run.

 Step 1: Install all dependencies by `composer install` or `composer update`.
 See [composer](https://getcomposer.org) for more information.

 Step 2: Please follow standard [Homestead setup instructions](https://laravel.com/docs/4.2/homestead) from Laravel